JP4441/applied4-app-p2/README.md

 # Features:

-Login and Sign up
+- Login and Sign up
-Add, modify, and delete companies and profile
+- Add, modify, and delete companies and profile
-Visual cues on age of applications
+- Visual cues on age of applications
-Profile Delete
+- Profile Delete
-mobile, desktop, and tablet friendly
+- Mobile friendly

 # Next Steps: